 Meet the Board

 Nicola Evans - Chair

-Nicola has been the Chair for over three years.
+Nicola has been the Chair for four years.
 She has chaired Merthyr Valleys Homes through the completion of the promises made to tenants at stock transfer, the completion of the Welsh Housing Quality Standard (WHQS) programme and the building of their first new build housing scheme.
 Most recently, Nicola has chaired Merthyr Valleys Homes through its biggest change, becoming Wales’ first tenant and employee housing mutual.